-"HIV is continuing to spread to countries and parts of countries that had little or no evidence of HIV infection just a few years ago.
+'HIV is continuing to spread to countries and parts of countries that had little or no evidence of HIV infection just a few years ago.
 For example, in Africa 5 years ago, HIV seemed to be affecting mainly urban areas of central and eastern Africa.
-Today HIV has reached into western and southern Africa; in the general adult population of Abijan, Côte de Ivoire, HIV sero prevalence increased from less than 1% in 1987 to more than 7% today and in the Republic of South Africa more than 300,000 people, largely black Africans, are now estimated to be HIV infected.
-Ominously, HIV is also spreading rapidly into rural areas of Africa where most of the people live."
+Today HIV has reached into western and southern Africa; in the general adult population of Abijan, Cte de Ivoire, HIV sero prevalence increased from less than 1% in 1987 to more than 7% today and in the Republic of South Africa more than 300,000 people, largely black Africans, are now estimated to be HIV infected.
+Ominously, HIV is also spreading rapidly into rural areas of Africa where most of the people live.'6 the number of Australian diagnoses of HIV infection was 16,075.

-In my own country, Australia, the epidemic is monitored by a monthly HIV surveillance report maintained by the National Centre in HIV Epidemiology.
-At the beginning of March 1992 the report recorded that the number of Australian diagnoses of HIV infection was 16,075.
 The total number of notified cases of AIDS was 3,192.
 The total number of deaths attributed to AIDS was 2,044.
-Of the notified new cases of HIV infection 48.4% were known to have occurred through male to male sexual contact.
-Heterosexual cases numbered only 2.6%.
+Of the notified new cases of HIV infection 48.4 per cent were known to have occurred through male to male sexual contact.
+Heterosexual cases numbered only 2.6 per cent.
 All of these estimates are likely to be understatements because of the social pressure towards attributing illness and death to conditions other than HIV/AIDS by reason of the prejudice still attaching to that condition.